 Highland Creek in Scarborough has a long history with salmon.
 It was once a breeding ground for Ontario’s native Atlantic Salmon before being extirpated.
 Now you’ll find Chinook Salmon in Highland Creek, which were later introduced by humans.
 Highland Creek is also home to the annual salmon festival event — the perfect opportunity to get your salmon-watching on!

 If you’re traveling along the Great Lakes Waterfront Trail, stop at the mouth of Etobicoke Creek.
-This waterbody is a popular fishing spot and you’re bound to see salmon at the mouth of the creek during the migration.
+This waterbody is a popular salmon watching and fishing spot and you’re bound to see salmon at the mouth of the creek during the migration.
 Add Marie Curtis Park and Heart Lake Conservation Area to your list and you have a full-day adventure.

 In Port Hope, the Ganaraska River is a popular spot for salmon fishing and casual observers.
 You’ll find the flat river banks are the perfect place to capture photos of the salmon run.
 During salmon fishing season, fishers line the banks before sunrise in anticipation of the permitted start time.Document your experience with photos and tag us on Twitter, Facebook, and Instagram to be featured!